JOIN US at WOODFLOCK 9 MEMORIAL DAY Wknd, 2018

 Creativity and Songwriting Workshops by Antsy and guests (Bring your poetry and music for an in-the-round musical show and tell) The judging of the Campsite Decoration Contest (Winner receives something fun and angry scowls from other contestants.)
 Special guests and Antsy and the Troubs will finish out the night, playing your requests.

 Dinner meals will be provided Friday and Sunday night by Jimmy Poplaski and his wonderful team at Dos Tacos Catering.
 A luscious taco bar on Friday night and a delicious pasta bar on Sunday night.
 Chili cook off is Saturday night, with all the fixins.
 A pancake, egg, bacon and fruit breakfast will be prepared each morning.
 Have them cater your gathering.
 Contact them here: https://www.facebook.com/DosTacosParties/

 IMPORTANT: There will be some gluten-free and vegetarian fare, but if you have special dietary needs, please provide for yourself.
-We are feeding a lot of people, and will not have the capability of providing specialized menus.
+We will not have the capability of providing specialized menus.

 James and Jacque Ferreira are our Party City Headquarters at Woodflock, putting together the Chili Cook-Off, the cabin decoration judging, and all the games and activities we enjoy so much.
 They can usually be depended upon for answers to questions Antsy doesn’t know, which is most everything.
 Learn more about James and Jacque here: Old Soul Studios

 Spontaneous Picking & Singing Circles which Antsy and members of the band are known to join in on.
 Bring your instruments!
 Share your songs with us!